winks/f5n.org/content/blog/2017/anniversary.md

 my guess is 1999 as I found another website that apparently went live in '99 - but that first entry talks about a new design and porting content.
-Sadly the oldest snapshot on archive.org is also from September 2000 and it has no content at all - so I just don't know when I moved to that domain and I alsa don't remember if I was already blogging on that Geocities website I had before.
+Sadly the oldest snapshot on archive.org is also from September 2000 and it has no content at all - so I just don't know when I moved to that domain and I also don't remember if I was already blogging on that Geocities website I had before.